 Queensbury’s lawyer pounced on Wilde’s admission that attraction was the reason he didn’t kiss him.
 In short order, Wilde lost the case, and was charged with gross indecency.
 Wilde’s first criminal trial ended in a hung jury but the second one resulted in Wilde’s conviction and sentence to two years at hard labor.

 Upon his release, Oscar wrote “The Ballad of Reading Gaol,” a response to the agony he experienced in prison.

 Wilde fled England and spent the last three years of his life wandering Europe, staying with friends and living in cheap hotels.
 Sadly, he was unable to rekindle his creative fires.
 When a recurrent ear infection became serious several years later, meningitis set in.

-Oscar Wilde died destitute in Paris at the age of forty-six on November 30, 1900.
+Oscar Wilde despite his fame died destitute in Paris at the age of forty-six on November 30, 1900.